broadinstitute/gnomad-browser/browser/help/topics/v3-ht-annotations.md

   - **monoallelic**: All samples are homozygous alternate for the variant.
   - **AS_VQSLOD**: Allele-specific log-odds ratio of being a true variant versus being a false positive under the trained VQSR Gaussian mixture model.
   - **InbreedingCoeff**: Inbreeding coefficient, the excess heterozygosity at a variant site, computed as 1 - (the number of heterozygous genotypes) / (the number of heterozygous genotypes expected under Hardy-Weinberg equilibrium).
+  - **vrs**: Struct containing information related to the Global Alliance for Genomic Health (GA4GH) Variant Representation Specification ([VRS](https://vrs.ga4gh.org/en/stable/)) standard.
+    - **VRS_Allele_IDS**: The computed identifiers for the GA4GH VRS Alleles corresponding to the values in the alleles column.
+    - **VRS_Starts**: Interresidue coordinates used as the location starts for the GA4GH VRS Alleles corresponding to the values in the alleles column.
+    - **VRS_Ends**: Interresidue coordinates used as the location ends for the GA4GH VRS Alleles corresponding to the values in the alleles column.
+    - **VRS_States**: The literal sequence states used for the GA4GH VRS Alleles corresponding to the values in the alleles column.
 - **vep**: Consequence annotations from Ensembl VEP.
 More details about VEP output is described [here](https://ensembl.org/info/docs/tools/vep/vep_formats.html#output).
 VEP was run using the LOFTEE plugin and information about the additional LOFTEE annotations can be found [here](https://github.com/konradjk/loftee).
 - **vqsr**: VQSR related variant annotations.
   - **AS_VQSLOD**: Allele-specific log-odds ratio of being a true variant versus being a false positive under the trained VQSR Gaussian mixture model.